davsteixeira/davsteixeira/README.md

 - 🤝 I’m available for freelancing or job offers.

-- 🌱 I'm learning more about Java, Graphic Design, and Cloud Architecture.
+- 🌱 I'm learning more about .NET, Graphic Design, and Cloud Architecture.

 - 📝 My goal is to work with games at some point.